One constant to rule them all: Coupling constants

-where the contour $\mathcal{Z}$ is to be identified.
-We note that, due to (\ref{eqn:au0}) and (\ref{eqn:v-to-a}), in the variables $v_l$ the equation above takes the form
+where the contour $\mathcal{Z}$ is to be determined.
+We note that, due to (\ref{eqn:au0}) and (\ref{eqn:v-to-a}), in terms of the variables $v_l$ the equation above takes the form

-Note that function $\omega(y)$ does not respect the residual Weyl symmetry (\ref{eqn:numerationshift}).
+Note that the function $\omega(y)$ does not respect the residual Weyl symmetry (\ref{eqn:numerationshift}).
 Instead, it is invariant under simultaneous transformations of $A$ and $y$

-Since the left hand side of (\ref{eqn:structure}) is invariant under (\ref{eqn:Atrans-omega}), the right hand side should be too.
-While the terms $y^N$ and constant $p_{N-1}$ of the polynomial $P_N$ are automatically invariant under (\ref{eqn:Atrans-omega}), the rest of terms should have a corresponding power of $A$ to compensate their transformations, so the coefficients $p_k$ should be of the form
+Since the left-hand side of (\ref{eqn:structure}) is invariant under (\ref{eqn:Atrans-omega}), the right-hand side should be too.
+While the terms $y^N$ and constant $p_{N-1}$ of the polynomial $P_N$ are automatically invariant under (\ref{eqn:Atrans-omega}), the rest of the terms should have a corresponding power of $A$ to compensate their transformations, so the coefficients $p_k$ should be of the form

-where $t$ is an integer number.
-But parameter $A$ is dimensional, while $p_k$ is dimensionless, hence the dimensions of $A$ should be compensated by only dimensional parameters left, which are $w_m$.
-We conclude, that $p_k$ for $k=1,\ldots,N-2$ are at least of the order $\mathcal{O}(\delta)$, and therefore, in the leading order, equation (\ref{eqn:structure}) leads to the equation for the curve $y(z)$
+where $t$ is an integer.
+But the parameter $A$ is dimensional, while $p_k$ is dimensionless, hence the dimensions of $A$ should be compensated by only dimensional parameters left, namely $w_m$.
+We conclude that $p_k$ for $k=1,\ldots,N-2$ are at least of order $\mathcal{O}(\delta)$, and therefore, in the leading order, equation (\ref{eqn:structure}) leads to the equation for the curve $y(z)$

 where $U=p_{N-1}$.
 There are $N$ solutions of (\ref{eqn:leadingorder}), which can be written as

 with $u=1,\ldots,N$.
 Equation (\ref{eqn:leadingorder}) is the same equation as we had in the leading order in the limit of $A \to \infty$ considered in \cite{BykovSysoeva}.
 We see now that the contour $\mathcal{Z}$ can be taken the same as in \cite{BykovSysoeva}.